Skip to content

 Discover how vessels shape life in all its forms!

-»Vessels: Infrastructures of Life« is a collaboration with the Cluster of Excellence »Matters of Activity« at Humboldt-Universität zu Berlin as part of the __matter Festival 2025.
+The temporary exhibition »Vessels: Infrastructures of Life« is a collaboration of the Berlin Museum of Medical History and the Department of Experimental Surgery at the Charité with the Cluster of Excellence »Matters of Activity« at Humboldt-Universität zu Berlin as part of the __matter Festival 2025.
+The accompanying programme has been generously supported by the Stiftung Charité.

 More information